-Sand, Chat, and Aggregate Slurry Pump Applications:
+Sand and Gravel Slurry Pump Applications:

-- Transporting Sand, Chat, and Aggregate*
+- Transporting Sand, Gravel, Chat, and Aggregate*

 *Fluid Required – Seems obvious, but our pumps do NOT pump dry sand.
 No pumps do.

-Problems Pumping Sand and Aggregate
+What Are The Problems With Pumping Sand and Gravel?

-The EDDY Pump’s unique design allows sand and aggregate mines to pump the material at production rates of up to 450 cubic yards or 800 tons of material per hour.
-Due to the EDDY Pump design allowing it to pump higher solids content, the plants will be dealing with significantly less water.
+The EDDY Pump’s unique design allows sand and gravel mines to pump the material at production rates of up to 450 cubic yards or 800 tons of material per hour.
+Due to the EDDY Pump design allowing it to pump higher solids content, the processing plants will be dealing with significantly less water.
 On average the EDDY Pump will handle about 40-70% solids by weight.
 The EDDY Pump’s open rotor design also allows the pump to pump rocks up to 9-inch in diameter without clogging.
 For operations where the plants prefer to screen down the aggregate size, classifiers can also be added at the front of the pump eliminating oversized rocks.

-Sumps in the sand and aggregate industry play a crucial component in collecting all the sand, chat, rocks, and debris that are cast out during the processing.
+Sumps in the sand and gravel industry play a crucial component in collecting all the sand, chat, rocks, and debris that are cast out during the processing.
 All these rocks, debris and abrasive material cause constant issues for centrifugal sump pumps.
 This means constant downtime and costly repairs.
 These abrasive sands quickly wear out the impellers of the pumps, in addition to the and the rocks and debris clogging the low tolerance centrifugal pumps.

-The EDDY Pump is the ideal solution for these sumps and can be deployed electrically, hydraulically or self-priming.
+The EDDY Pump is the ideal solution for these sand and gravel sumps and can be deployed electrically, hydraulically or self-priming.
 The EDDY Pump will not wear out like the conventional centrifugal sumps pumps and will also not clog like the other sump pumps.
 All of these attributes about the EDDY Pump Sump pump mean a lot less down time and costly repairs like centrifugal sump pumps.